Chicago | Certificate

 This course will cover the practice of sex therapy through the assessment, diagnosis, and treatment of psychosexual disorders in the DSM-V including sexual issues arising from trauma, medical or mental health factors, relational factors, or environmental factors.
 Students can expect to learn several models and theories from both an individual and relational perspective to effectively diagnose and treat sexual functioning issues, as well as out-of-control sexual behaviors and paraphilic disorders.
 Students will explore the short and long-term impact of sexual abuse and trauma on sexual functioning including clinical skills in application with survivors through a trauma-informed lens.
 This course will also cover professional communication, collaboration, and supervision skills in order to offer an integrated treatment model and to gain knowledge in appropriate referral practices to other healthcare providers.
 This course meets the requirements for the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and is approved for 50 CE credits.

-Chair and Professor, Couple and Family Therapy Department
+Assistant Professor, Couple and Family Therapy Department

 Students must meet one of the following criteria:

 Current Adler students* may only add the CST with approval and recommendation (via letter or email) by their faculty advisor in their degree program.
 Adler graduate students may concurrently enroll in the certificate as they are working on their clinical master’s or doctoral degree.
 Prerequisites for students of this standing are that they must have completed the coursework in their own program that allows them to be practicum eligible or ready.
 These students will use the registration exception form.